Understanding NGINX 502 Bad Gateway: PHP-FPM

 How to solve the 502 error?

 Most often, the 502 error occurs due to problems on the side of the website.
 However, there are times when the cause is in the user’s device.
-You can check if only you have connection problems or if other people also cannot establish a connection to this website.
-To do this, use one of the tools that check the status of the site and whether it is working or not.
-For example use one of the following tools or other similar ones: isitdownrightnow.com, downforeveryoneorjustme.com.
+You can check if you only have connection problems or if other people cannot establish a connection to this website.
+To do this, use one of the tools that check the site's status and whether it is working.
+For example, use one of the following tools or similar ones: isitdownrightnow.com, downforeveryoneorjustme.com.
 To learn more about the cause of error 502, you can examine the NGINX log file on your computer (/var/log/nginx/error.log).

 As visitor

-If you are the only one experiencing connectivity issues, there are several things you can do to resolve the 502 error as a website visitor.
+If you are the only one experiencing connectivity issues, there are several things you can do as a website visitor to resolve the 502 error.

 1. Reload the page in the browser.
-Often the 502 error is temporary and a simple reboot can help.
+The 502 error is often temporary, and a simple reboot can help.

 2. Clear browser cache and delete cookies.
 The browser can save old or corrupted files and data that can cause the 502 error.

 3. Try using a different browser.
-There may be a problem in the specific browser you are using, and the error will not occur in another browser.
+The error may occur in the specific browser you are using, and it will not occur in another browser.

 4. Restart your computer and network equipment.
-Perhaps this is the problem and after a reboot, the error will disappear.
+Perhaps this is the problem, and the error will disappear after a reboot.

 5. Check plugins and extensions in your browser.
-If you use any plugins or extensions and the website works in another browser, then they may be blocking the connection.
-Disable all installed plugins and extensions and check the connection again.
+If you use any plugins or extensions and the website works in another browser, they may block the connection.
+Disable all installed plugins and extensions and recheck the connection.

 6. Change your DNS server.
 Changing the DNS server may resolve the 502 error.
 You can choose Open DNS or Google DNS servers.